Simeon10/Google-Analytics-By-Hour/README.md

 # Google-Analytics-By-Hour
-This excel file enables you to analyze what time of the day, and what day of the week your website (or whatever it is that you're tracking) is getting the most traffic.
+This Excel file enables you to analyze what time of the day, and what day of the week your website (or whatever it is that you're tracking) is getting the most traffic.

 How to use it: